ivandroid/ionic-undo/README.md

 ### Directive `ion-undo-button`

-Use this directive to show / hide undo button on iOS.
+Use this directive to show / hide the undo button on iOS.

 ### Directive `ion-undo-bar`

-Use this directive to show / hide undo bar on Android.
+Use this directive to show / hide the undo bar on Android.
 Add it to a view after the `ion-content` element.

 #### Example